hicommonwealth/cw-hq/stakingdao.md

 # Staking DAO
 ## Background

----

-If we're going to have a world where coordination happens mainly in DAOs and protocols, then we need to actually have experiments where these actually are in product
+If we're going to have a world where coordination happens mainly in DAOs and protocols, then we need to actually have experiments where these actually are in product in use.

 ## Why?

----

 Each Transcoder DAO Token is

 - A claim on the cash flow
 - A voting right for what the params should be.

 This token becomes a tradable ERC20 Token.
 Other people who do not want to participate in this DAO are still free to delegate stake to DAO.
 They are free to withdraw their token, without any restrictions.
 The downside is that they do not have an asset that is liquid, the tradeable ERC20 Token.
 On top of this token, people can now create derivatives products, bonds, that are rights to cash flows.
 This is an early experiment for larger DAOs.
-This is repeatable.
+This is repeatable as any worker/stake based protocol should be able to run as a DAO.

-## Requirements
+## Secifications

----

 - Mint at vote token at a one-to-one ratio in exchange for staked token.
 - Vote on `msg.sender` who is actually running the transcoder, allow him to have more tokens.